 Need a specialist sexual offence defence lawyer in the UK?
 Our offices are open 24 hours a day, 7 days a week, ready to deliver expert legal advice and assistance.
-For more information, please contact Stuart Sutton on 07798 753 720.
+For more information and help getting the best advice and defence for your case, please contact Stuart Sutton on 07798 753 720.

 Serious Sexual Offences & Consent

-Consent is often central to serious sexual offence investigations and can be very difficult to prove or disprove.
+Consent is often central to serious sexual offence investigations.
 The law provides that a serious sexual offence will not have been committed where a complainant has given consent and the accused had a reasonable belief that the complainant had given their consent or was old enough to give their consent (i.e. aged 16 or over – consent is irrelevant when the complainant is under 13, see more on child sex offences).